 Since the Huanyu doesn’t have a lot of reviews on Amazon, let me tell you what I find lacking about it based on my experience.
 I’m someone who prefers making large batches of sausages that will last me and my family for several weeks.
 What I often do is pre-load several stuffing tubes with the casing to make the process smoother and faster.
 Unfortunately, the Huanyu only comes with one stuffing tube, and I can’t find out where to buy more tubes.
 This means that I have to pause after one casing is done to load another one.

 When it comes to price, the LEM #10 has the upper hand against Huanyu.
-The Huanyu meat grinder costs under $170 while the LEM #10 is available for just below $100.
+The Huanyu meat grinder costs close to double the LEM #10 at time of writing.
 This significant difference in price doesn’t make sense since the Huanyu isn’t much different from the LEM #10 when it comes to performance and construction.

 WINNER: LEM #10 Meat Grinder